Operators and functions to use in Cedar

 !
 (NOT)

-Usage: ! <Boolean>
+Usage: ! <boolean>

 Unary operator with only one argument.
-It inverts the value of the Boolean operand from true to false, or from false to true.
-If either operand is not a Boolean then evaluation (and validation) results in an error.
+It inverts the value of the boolean operand from true to false, or from false to true.
+If either operand is not a boolean then evaluation (and validation) results in an error.

 Example: